Homelab App Store · Docker-powered

 Remote Access

-The hard part is not running the app — it’s reaching it safely from outside your home network.
-Yantr bundles the three pieces most homelabs miss: private access, public ingress, and an auth layer in front of everything.
+The hard part of self-hosting isn't running the app — it's reaching it safely.
+Yantr ships the three pieces most homelabs stitch together by hand: a private mesh, a public tunnel, and one auth edge in front of everything.

 Cloudflare Tunnel

-Protection layer — put a login wall and HTTPS in front of apps never designed for the open internet.
+One login wall and HTTPS layer in front of every app — including the ones that were never designed to face the open internet.

 3